 Assessment change at GCSE and A level is likely to have significant impact on results over the coming years as we embrace fully linear courses at all key stages.

-This one-day programme seeks to address some key questions and challenges.
-Through a series of practical sessions, participants will:
+This practical, one-day programme seeks to address these key questions and challenges.
+Participants will:

-increase understanding of how to develop a strategy for improving and developing teaching for reformed GCSEs by considering how to meet the nature and scale of the challenge, how to design curricula, assessments and internal examinations to support maximum achievement in linear examinations, and develop a consistent approach to improving the quality of teaching
+increase understanding of how to develop a strategy for improving and developing teaching for reformed GCSEs, including how to design curricula, assessments and internal examinations to support maximum achievement in linear examinations

 consider how learner memory can be applied in the classroom, identify effective classroom techniques for long-term learning, retaining and evidencing learning, and how this can be incorporated into teachers’ planning and practice

-Designed for deputy heads, assistant heads, middle leaders, and colleagues in charge of teaching and learning and assessment in schools and colleges.
+Suitable for deputy headteachers, assistant headteachers, middle leaders, and colleagues in charge of teaching and learning and assessment in schools and colleges.